Mahmood-Taghavi/dual_voice/readme.md

 Some of the languages with the Latin writing script are English, Czech, Croatian, Dutch, Finnish, French, German, Italian, Polish, Portuguese, Slovenian, Spanish, and Turkish.
 On the other hand, some languages with the non-Latin script are Arabic, Belarusian, Bulgarian, Chinese, Greek, Hebrew, Japanese, Korean, Persian, Russian, and Ukrainian.

-You can download the [latest version of the Dual Voice for NVDA](https://github.com/Mahmood-Taghavi/dual_voice/releases/download/v4.9/dual_voice-4.9.nvda-addon) which is now version 4.9.
+You can download the [latest version of the Dual Voice for NVDA](https://github.com/Mahmood-Taghavi/dual_voice/releases/download/v5.0/dual_voice-5.0.nvda-addon) which requires NVDA version 2021.1.
+If you still use NVDA version 2020.4 please download the [previous version of Dual Voice](https://github.com/Mahmood-Taghavi/dual_voice/releases/download/v4.9/dual_voice-4.9.nvda-addon).

 Note 1: You can now use a custom dialog box entitled "Dual voice" in the NVDA menu to select the secondary voice and setting of the Dual voice.